cheerss/CrossFormer/README.md

 Existing vision transformers fail to build attention among objects/features of different scales (cross-scale attention), while such ability is very important to visual tasks. **CrossFormer** is a versatile vision transformer which solves this problem.
 Its core designs contain **C**ross-scale **E**mbedidng **L**ayer (**CEL**), **L**ong-**S**hort **D**istance **A**ttention (**L/SDA**), which work together to enable cross-scale attention.

-CEL blends every input embedding with multiple-scale features.
-LSDA split all embeddings into several groups, and the self-attention is only computed within each group (embeddings with the same color border belong to the same group.).
+**CEL** blends every input embedding with multiple-scale features. **L/SDA** split all embeddings into several groups, and the self-attention is only computed within each group (embeddings with the same color border belong to the same group.).

 ![](./figures/github_pic.png)